explosion/wheelwright/README.md

 Some things to note:

-The build/test phases currently have varying levels of isolation:
+The build/test phases currently have varying levels of isolation from each other:

 * On Windows, they use the same Python environment.
 * On macOS, they use different virtualenvs.